pdfarranger/pdfarranger/README.md

 *pdfarranger* is a fork of Konstantinos Poulios's pdfshuffler (see [Savannah](https://savannah.nongnu.org/projects/pdfshuffler) or [Sourceforge](http://sourceforge.net/projects/pdfshuffler)).
-It's an humble tentative de make the project a bit more active.
+It's an humble tentative to make the project a bit more active.

 # Install